martinrybak/SQLClient/README.md

 * varchar(n) → NSString
 * xml → NSString

 *The maximum length of a string in a query is configured on the server via the `SET TEXTSIZE` command.
-SQLClient uses this length or defaults to `4096` if not available.
+To find out your current setting, execute `SELECT @@TEXTSIZE`.
+SQLClient uses **4096** by default.
+To override this setting, update the `maxTextSize` property.

 †The following data types are only converted to **NSDate** on TDS version **7.3** and higher.
 By default FreeTDS uses version **7.1** of the TDS protocol, which converts them to **NSString**.
 To use a higher version of the TDS protocol, add an environment variable to Xcode named `TDSVER`.
 Possible values are
 `4.2`, `5.0`, `7.0`, `7.1`, `7.2`, `7.3`, `7.4`, `auto`.